-Powered by .id - the population experts for Town of Victoria Park
+Powered by .id (informed decisions) for Town of Victoria Park

 The Town of Victoria Park is located in inner Perth, on the southern side of the Swan River across from the CBD.
 It is primarily a residential area, but with concentrations of commercial activity along the major arterials (particularly Albany Highway), as well as industrial areas in Burswood and Welshpool.
 However there are areas with distinctive characteristics, such as Burswood.
 Primarily located on a peninsula on the Swan River, the suburb consists of Crown Perth, associated entertainment facilities and the new Perth Stadium (when completed in 2017).
 Another suburb with a distinctive profile is Bentley, located in the south west of the Town.
 Bentley, located in the south west of the Town, is home to Curtin University and its associated student accommodation facilities, as well as a concentration of aged care accommodation and the Bentley Technology Park.

 Settlement in the area dates back to the mid nineteenth century, but the construction of a road crossing across the Causeway later in the nineteenth century opened up the area for suburban development.
 This was further facilitated by the opening of the Armadale train line from the 1890s, which traverses the eastern suburbs of the Town.
 The older suburbs are generally in the north (most notably Lathlain), but after WW2 development spread outwards in a southerly direction and away from the train line.
 Throughout the 1980s and 1990s, population growth was modest, but with the construction of more high density apartments since 2005 the growth rate has increased.
 In 1991, the population was 25,300, increasing to 27,750 in 2001 and 34,720 in 2011.